Paul J. Davies

 Paul J. Davies (born 7 June, 1954, Vancouver B.C.) was employed in writing, commercial art, publishing, consulting, business management, and computer programming and application design in Canada for forty-eight years.

-Since 1992, Davies published eleven creative fiction books with Canadian small presses and a library of Tibetan-language sadhana and prayer books with Riwoche Society.
+Since 1992, Davies published eleven creative fiction books with Canadian small presses and produced a library of Tibetan-language sadhana and prayer books with Riwoche Society.

 Career

 Bookselling and craft publishing

 Born in Vancouver, Davies came to Toronto in 1970 to study baroque music at The Royal Conservatory of Music.
 Taking an interest in typography, Davies studied book arts at night.
 In 1971 he founded Vathek Books, an antiquarian bookselling business; in 1973 the youngest person ever admitted to the International League of Antiquarian Booksellers.

 Davies began a craft publishing enterprise, Basilike, in 1974 featuring the work of English authors active between the wars.
 A significant financial failure on account of youth and inexperience, Davies' publishing archive is now at the University of Alberta, and was the topic of a non-thesis Master of Library Science project in 1981.
 Davies was invited to write a memoir of this project which was published by Carleton University Press in 1987.